Editor's Note: This post was originally published September 2017 and has recently been updated and revised for accuracy and comprehensiveness.

 Although every nutrition consultation session involves education, there’s also the opportunity to take on a larger role when it comes to developing material that reaches a wider audience.

-You might put together class series that are taught at community centers, spas, fitness centers, or schools.
+With a job in wellness and nutrition, you might put together class series that are taught at community centers, spas, fitness centers, or schools.
 You can also develop one-day workshops on specific topics like weight loss, sports performance, plant-based eating, or senior nutrition.
 While most people wouldn’t consider the salary range to be high, there are plenty of nutritionists who work as educators part time on the side of working their full time job.
 This can be a great way to increase your income working flexible hours to teach others on topics that you are passionate about.

 To learn more about AFPA’s certification programs, visit our programs site.